Migraine Treatments: Diagnosis and Reducing Pain Steps

 Non-Medication Relief

-However, it's important to remember that while these methods can be helpful, they do not replace traditional medical treatments but can be beneficial alongside them.
+But, while these methods can be helpful, they don’t replace traditional medical treatments.
+Their use alongside medical treatments can be helpful.
 Here's a detailed overview:

 Ice Packs and Local Scalp Pressure

-Applying an ice pack and local scalp pressure can offer temporary relief from migraine pain.
-An elastic band with firm rubber discs under it can be used to apply pressure over the area of maximum pain, providing significant relief in many cases.
+Applying an ice pack and local scalp pressure can help with migraine pain.
+You can use an elastic band with firm rubber discs under to apply pressure over the area with the worst pain.

 Lifestyle Changes

-Natural or integrative remedies like aerobic exercise, biofeedback, relaxation techniques, cognitive therapies, acupuncture, and dietary supplements (magnesium, CoQ10, butterbur, feverfew) may help when used alongside traditional treatments.
+Natural remedies, such as aerobic exercise, biofeedback, relaxation techniques, cognitive therapies, acupuncture and dietary supplements, may help when used with traditional treatments.

 Manual Therapies